-This treatment is intended increase topographic variability and open water pockets in the northern portion of the project area (Figure 11).
+This treatment is intended to increase topographic variability and open water pockets in the northern portion of the project area (Figure 11).
 This treatment differs from “Treatment A: Microtopography Creation” by including larger open water areas, surrounded by a rim of higher elevation ground created through dig-and-pitch style excavation.

 Pocket water features would be created of varying sizes, with depths less than one foot.
 The general shape of the open water features would be guided by habitat suitability needs (e.g., %water/cover mosaic), and mimic the gradual bank grade existing along the northern perimeter of Perkins Lake, while incorporating additional microtopography.
 The low-angle slope would maximize the surface area of available habitat and encourage a diversity of plant communities with additional microtopography.
 As an additional option, pocket water areas could be constructed with a channel connecting them, allowing flow and nutrients to be conveyed downstream towards the Lake.
 Excavation would occur mid- to late-summer to increase the likelihood of dry conditions suitable for equipment management.
 Spoils would be placed around the open water pockets to provide a slightly higher elevation fringe that would support establishment of shrub species and a diverse vegetation community.